 - 6. Restore furnace to normal operating condition. - a.
-When correct input rate and temperature rise is achieved, turn gas valve ON/OFF switch to OFF. - b.
+When correct input rate and temperature rise is achieved, remove jumper across thermostat connections to terminate call for heat.
+Wait until the blower off-delay is completed, turn gas valve ON/OFF switch to OFF. - b.
 Remove manometer or similar device from gas valve. - c.
 Tighten set screw on outlet tower pressure tap with 3/32 in. hex wrench. - d.
-Turn gas valve ON/OFF switch to ON. - e.
+Turn gas valve ON/OFF switch to ON.

+e.
 Check for gas leaks and verify furnace operation.